POVME/POVME3/README.md

 pip install povme
 ```

 Note that this method will create a separate python build.
-You will need to run "source miniconda2/bin/activate" each time you want to use POVME3.
+You will need to run ```source miniconda2/bin/activate``` each time you want to use POVME3.